 THE FOREGOING DOES NOT AFFECT ANY LIABILITY WHICH CANNOT BE EXCLUDED OR LIMITED UNDER APPLICABLE LAW.

 a) Personal Information: Personal Information is any information that personally identifies you.
-It can be your first and last name, your home address, your telephone number, age, gender or your e-mail address.
+Your home address, telephone number, age, gender, or e-mail address can be your first and last name.
 Personal information is collected when users voluntarily register for membership services.
-Sometimes this Personal Information is needed to receive announcements regarding our Website and projects, enter contests and participate in other promotional opportunities provided on our Website.
+Sometimes this Personal Information is needed to receive announcements regarding our Website and projects, enter contests, and participate in other promotional opportunities provided on our Website.
 Other times, we may collect this information to help target advertising and marketing.
 We may also collect e-mail addresses from users who send us support mail or request technical or other help.
-This information enables us to improve our Website in order to make your Online visits more productive and enjoyable.
+This information enables us to improve our Website in order to make your online visits more productive and enjoyable.
 The choice is yours – you do not have to register.
-If we are asking for optional information, we will inform you so you know you can skip it if you want.
+If we ask for optional information, we will inform you so you know you can skip it if you want.

-Use of Information: We may use the Personal Information we collect to improve the content of our Website; to customize the content and/or layout of our Website for each individual user; to notify users about updates to our Website or promotional offers or opportunities that we believe will be of interest to users; and to investigate violations of our terms and conditions of use.
+We may use the Personal Information we collect to improve the content of our Website; to customize the content and/or layout of our Website for each individual user; to notify users about updates to our Website or promotional offers or opportunities that we believe will be of interest to users, and to investigate violations of our terms and conditions of use.
 We may also share Personal Information with consultants and related companies for internal business or research purposes.

-We may post the name of a user (for example, a contest winner) on our Website.
+We may post a user’s name (for example, a contest winner) on our Website.
 We will notify you of this possibility when you provide your information.

-We may also divulge Personal Information if such information is subpoenaed, or if we believe that membership has been used to commit unlawful acts, or acts that may endanger the health or safety of another user or of the general public.
+We may also divulge Personal Information if such information is subpoenaed or if we believe that membership has been used to commit unlawful acts or acts that may endanger another user’s health or safety or of the general public.

 We may share the Aggregate Information we collect with third parties for advertising and promotional purposes.
 We may use a third-party Corridor News to serve ads when you visit our Website site.
 This Corridor News may use Aggregate information about your visits to our Website in order to provide advertisements on our Website about goods and services of interest to you.
 For this purpose, the third-party Corridor News and we may track and note some of the pages you visit on our Website.